 Likelihood to close

-Some leads are more receptive to your sales offer than others.
+Some business to business sales leads are more receptive to your sales offer than others.
 It means that a certain lead group will need less time and resources to convert.
 The Likelihood to close a scoring system uses behavior patterns and contact properties to show you the probability of converting a certain lead into a buyer within a particular period.
 For example, if your contact is ranked 59 within this predictive lead scoring model, there is a 59% probability of you closing this contact in the next 90 days.

 Many modern CRMs already include the Likelihood to close as a filter, letting you work with data easily and organize your sales engagement campaigns freely.